 The Nature of Power as a Psychic Trap (Part IV)

-Power’s most devastating trick is convincing us that it’s something external—something you can fight, overthrow, or escape.
-Insidiously, power isn’t just in institutions, police batons, or government decrees.
-It’s inside us, woven into our very sense of self.
+Power’s most devastating trick is convincing us that it’s something you can fight, overthrow, or escape.
+While power seems to reside in institutions, police batons, or government decrees, it’s more helpful to understand power as a way of relating to the world.
+In other words, rather than something external to us, power is woven into our very sense of self.
 The external expression of power is a reflection of our internal makeup.
 Power shapes who we are, how we think, and what we desire.

 This is the trap: even when we resist power, we often do so using the same patterns, assumptions, and structures that power imposes on us.
-We think we’re breaking free, but in reality, we’re still operating within the logic that power has ingrained in us—fighting on its terms, using its language, and reinforcing its grip on our thinking and behavior.
+We think we’re breaking free, but in reality, we’re still operating within the logic that power has ingrained in us.
+Thus, we find ourselves fighting on its terms, using its language, and reinforcing its grip on our thinking and behavior.

 Internalization and the Performance of Power

 Think of the militant revolutionary so many on the left idolize, clutching a weapon as if it were a key to liberation.
-That gun isn’t just metal and gunpowder—it’s the distilled essence of state power, a miniature version of the authority they claim to defy.
-This is not rebellion; it’s a relic of the very system they hate, dressed up as resistance.
-The swagger, the hardened stare, the readiness to dominate or destroy—these are the aesthetics of power, borrowed straight from the playbook of the oppressor.
+That gun is the distilled essence of state power, a miniature version of the authority they claim to defy.
+It is a relic of the very system protestors and militants claim to hate.

 Take a closer look at the performance.
-The squared shoulders, the clenched jaw, the calculated threat in their voice.
-It’s not instinct; it’s choreography.
-It’s the same posture worn by soldiers, cops, political strongmen—the body language of authority.
-They’ve been taught, directly or indirectly, that to command respect, to assert control, you must embody fear itself.
-Power has written the script, and in trying to flip it, they’ve only learned their lines better.
+The squared shoulders, the clenched jaw, the calculated threat in the militant’s voice.
+This is the same posture worn by soldiers, cops, and political strongmen.
+It’s the body language of authority.
+We have been taught, directly or indirectly, that to command respect and assert control, you must embody fear itself.
+Power has written the script, and in trying to flip it, resistance fighters only learned their lines better.

 This is mimicry, dressed in power’s defiant clothes.
 Their rage feels like a personal fire, but it burns with fuel provided by the very structures they oppose.
-They mistake the inversion of power—taking on its tools, its symbols, its gestures—for subversion, as if flipping the chessboard means you’re no longer playing the game.
+They mistake the inversion of power for subversion.
+But flipping the chessboard doesn’t mean you’re no longer playing the game.

 The militant revolutionary mimics this exact brutality when choosing violence: targeting individuals as symbols, executing punishment without context or nuance, and imposing fear rather than fostering understanding.
 Though fighting back against such relentless trauma may feel justified, even necessary, the consequences are severe and profound.

 Rather than breaking the cycle of oppression, violence deepens it, eroding the movement’s original commitment to communal flourishing, support, and radical empathy.
 The very logic of mutual aid and egalitarian freedom that inspired rebellion is betrayed, replaced instead by coercive power dynamics indistinguishable from those wielded by the oppressor.
-There is no endpoint to such violence—only a grim march toward deeper coercion, precisely the opposite of the inclusive, compassionate community the revolution sought to create, perpetuating suffering under new banners but familiar boots.
+There is no endpoint to such violence.

-This is the psychic trap of power: it doesn’t just suppress rebellion; it prepares it, shapes it, and often uses it to reaffirm its own necessity, as we discussed in Part I. In the end, the rebel clutching the weapon and the officer wielding the baton are mirror images locked in a dance choreographed long before either of them took the stage.
+This is the psychic trap of power: it prepares rebellion, shapes it, and often uses it to reaffirm its own necessity, as we discussed in Part I. In the end, the rebel clutching the weapon and the officer wielding the baton are mirror images locked in a dance choreographed long before either of them took the stage.

 Violence as Recognition and Reproduction

-It may appear, at first glance, that the police represent the most significant obstacle to meaningful revolutionary change—they are the ones storming peaceful demonstrations, violently dismantling communal kitchens, evicting communities from reclaimed abandoned housing, and systematically crushing efforts at mutual aid and communal autonomy.
+It may appear, at first glance, that the police represent the most significant obstacle to meaningful revolutionary change.
+After all, they are the ones storming peaceful demonstrations, violently evicting those living in reclaimed abandoned housing, and systematically crushing efforts at mutual aid and communal autonomy.
 All of this is undeniably true.
 The crucial question then becomes: how do we respond effectively?

-Our initial impulse, shaped deeply by the structures of domination embedded in our psyches, often pulls us toward confrontation—toward fighting fire with fire.
+Our initial impulse, shaped deeply by the structures of domination embedded in our psyches, often pulls us toward fighting fire with fire.
 Yet, as discussed, this path is inherently self-defeating.
 Violence, once embraced, rapidly spirals into its own self-sustaining logic, obscuring the original aims of the movement and transforming it into something hostile, coercive, and ultimately unfree.
-Instead, we must recognize the fundamental uncertainty of life itself, including the fluidity of our identities and those around us.
+The only way out is to first recognize the fundamental uncertainty of life itself, including the fluidity of our identities and those around us.
+As James Baldwin wrote in his essay The Creative Process, “A society must assume that it is stable, but the artist must know, and he must let us know, that there is nothing stable under heaven.”
+A movement that fails to account for this instability ends up repeating the same patterns it set out to break.

 Historically, successful revolutions have witnessed key moments when the police, soldiers, and other state agents—initially perceived as unwavering opponents—defected to join the revolutionary cause, as seen vividly in the Paris Commune and the Russian Revolution.
-What this demonstrates clearly, irrespective of whether those particular movements employed violence, is the profound truth that no person's identity or allegiance is fixed permanently.
+No person's identity or allegiance is fixed permanently.
 Even those who seem inseparably bound to oppressive roles hold within them the potential for transformation.
 If a movement genuinely centers on principles such as mutual aid and free agreement, it must remain steadfast in refusing to harm or coerce those who have not yet freely chosen to join its cause.
-True revolutionary strength lies precisely in the courage to extend compassion, patience, and openness—even to those who presently stand against you.
+For what is free agreement if not a commitment to non-violence?
+True revolutionary strength lies precisely in the courage to extend compassion, patience, and openness, even to those who presently stand against you.

-The same structures that taught them submission also taught them aggression, like two sides of the same blade.
-And when the anger turns inward, it festers into self-destruction—addiction, self-harm, reckless behavior that chews away at their own dignity because somewhere deep down, the system planted the lie: This is what you deserve.
+The same structures that taught them submission also taught them aggression.
+When the anger turns inward, it festers into self-destruction.
+The consequence is addiction, self-harm, and reckless behavior that chews away at their own dignity because somewhere deep down, the system planted the lie: This is what you deserve.

 That’s the cruelty of it: the system doesn’t just survive resistance; it feeds on it, thrives on the spectacle of people reenacting their own oppression, mistaking the echo for a roar.